This knowledge path directs readers to a selection of current, high-quality resources

 - National Collaborative on Childhood Obesity Research (NCCOR).
 Projects, workshops, forums, and funding opportunities to address the problem

 of childhood obesity with a special emphasis on the populations and communities

 in which obesity rates are highest and rising the fastest: African Americans,

 Hispanics, Native Americans, Asian/Pacific Islanders, and children living in communities where most residents have low incomes.
 Resources for researchers and health professionals

 include databases, a resource list, an electronic newsletter, and a blog.
 NCCOR is a collaboration among the Centers for Disease Control and Prevention (CDC), National Institutes of Health (NIH), Robert Wood Johnson Foundation (RWJF), and U.S. Department of Agriculture (USDA).

-- National Initiative for Children's Healthcare Quality (NICHQ): Childhood Obesity.
+- NICHQ (National Institute for Children's Health Quality: Obesity.
 Resources for improving the quality of care given by health professionals for the prevention and treatment of obesity in children and adolescents.
-Includes

 - Pennington Biomedical Research Center: Teaching Resources.
 Powerpoint presentations for health educators about nutrition, physical activity, and obesity in children and adolescents.
 Also presents video clips and a collection of fact sheets for families.